TuomoKareoja/wifi-locationing/README.md

     │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
-    ├── docs               <- html docs for GitHub Pages │
-    ├── sphinx             <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks and notebook-like objects (e.g. .py files meant to be